apache/cloudstack-documentation/source/installguide/configuration.rst

 =================================  ================================================================================
 management.network.cidr            A CIDR that describes the network that the management CIDRs reside on.
 This                                        variable must be set for deployments that use vSphere.
 It is recommended to be                                     set for other deployments as well.
 Example: 192.168.3.0/24. xen.setup.multipath                For XenServer nodes, this is a true/false variable that instructs CloudStack to                                    enable iSCSI multipath on the XenServer Hosts when they are added.
 This                                            defaults to false.
 Set it to true if you would like CloudStack to enable                                           multipath.If this is true for a NFS-based deployment multipath will still be                                       enabled on the XenServer host.
-However, this does not impact NFS operation and                                     is harmless. secstorage.allowed.internal.sites  This is used to protect your internal network from rogue attempts to download                                      arbitrary files using the template download feature.
+However, this does not impact NFS operation and                                     is harmless. secstorage.allowed.internal.sites  This is used to protect your internal network from rogue attempts to download                                      arbitrary files using the Template download feature.
 This is a comma-separated                                     list of CIDRs.
 If a requested URL matches any of these CIDRs the Secondary                                         Storage VM will use the private network interface to fetch the URL.
 Other URLs                                     will go through the public interface.
-We suggest you set this to 1 or 2                                            hardened internal machines where you keep your templates.
-For example, set it                                      to 192.168.1.66/32. use.local.storage                  Determines whether CloudStack will use storage that is local to the Host for                                       data disks, templates, and snapshots.
+We suggest you set this to 1 or 2                                            hardened internal machines where you keep your Templates.
+For example, set it                                      to 192.168.1.66/32. use.local.storage                  Determines whether CloudStack will use storage that is local to the Host for                                       data disks, Templates, and Snapshots.
 By default CloudStack will not use this                                      storage.
 You should change this to true if you want to use local storage and                                       you understand the reliability and feature drawbacks to choosing local storage. host                               This is the IP address of the Management Server.
 If you are using multiple                                         Management Servers you should enter a load balanced IP address that is                                             reachable via the private network. default.page.size                  Maximum number of items per page that can be returned by a CloudStack API                                          command.
 The limit applies at the cloud level and can vary from cloud to cloud.
 You can override this with a lower value on a particular API call by using the                                     page and pagesize API command parameters.
 For more information, see the                                            Developer's Guide.
 Default: 500. ha.tag                             The label you want to use throughout the cloud to designate certain hosts as                                       dedicated HA hosts.
-These hosts will be used only for HA-enabled VMs that are                                      restarting due to the failure of another host.
+These hosts will be used only for HA-enabled instances that are                                restarting due to the failure of another host.
 For example, you could set this                                     to ha\_host.
 Specify the ha.tag value asa host tag when you add a new host to                                      the cloud. vmware.vcenter.session.timeout     Determines the vCenter session timeout value by using this parameter.
 The                                          default value is 20 minutes.
 Increase the timeout value to avoid timeout errors                                    in VMware deployments because certain VMware operations take more than 20                                          minutes.
 =================================  ================================================================================